Mother-of-Two Shot Dead Outside Pub on Valentine’s Day

 “There was so much commotion – screaming, shouting, crying.
 People were outside on their phones.
 We tried to get people inside the pub,” she said.

-An off-duty firearms officer was present and quickly worked to bring the situation under control.
+An off-duty firearms officer was on site and helped bring the situation under control.
+Lisa was known to the pub but was not a regular.

-Forensic teams have been working day and night at the crime scene, while Kent Police continue to search the River Thames for the suspect’s body.
+Forensic teams have been working day and night at the crime scene.
+Kent Police continue to search the River Thames for the suspect’s body.

 “We are currently only looking for one suspect and do not believe there to be an ongoing risk to the public.”

-Kent Police urge anyone with dashcam footage or information to come forward.
+Kent Police urge anyone with dashcam footage or information to come forward immediately.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.